 - PreSonus Studio is a low Priced DAW at an approximate range of 7000 to 8000 Rupees, it is also one of the best DAW available in the market.

-Overall, there are many DAW software available in the market but our team recommends you to choose from the above-listed DAW software.
+Overall, there are many DAW software available in the market but our team recommends you choose from the above-listed DAW software.
+For more detailed information related to buying guide of DAWs, go through this post.

 As a music producer, everyone should know the fact that synchronization is such an important part that you just cannot be reluctant about.
 The same goes for hardware and software.
 Thus, the MIDI (Musical Instrument Digital Interface Controller) is another must-have in the list of essential equipment.
 MIDI, or Musical Instrument Digital Interface, is a device that helps in communications between hardware and digital audio workstations (DAW).MIDI Controller look like traditional piano keyboards. literally, we can say that MIDI controllers are a modified version of keyboard controllers.
 You may be a beginner or a professional musician and if you don’t know how to play instruments in such a case a MIDI controller becomes an essential part of music production.